 2. Make sure your child is familiar with the school.

-If she was at the same school last year, great!
+If she was at the same school in the past, great!
 You only need to talk about any differences this year.

 - “Now that you’re in first grade, you get to play on the big kids playground, and go eat in the lunchroom with the other kids.”

 - “Now that you’ll be in third grade, you’ll have homework every day.”